We may not want to embrace the fact now, but the Birds were a very good team in 2014.

 Though many in Baltimore are a bit panicked after Machado’s injury, Szymborski points out that every team has injuries, and many also have far worse scenarios as a road to the playoffs.

-Jon Koman joined Ed and Steve this morning to talk about Manny Machado’s knee injury and the recovery time ahead.
+Dr Ken Tepper joined Ed and Steve to talk about Manny Machado’s knee injury and the recovery time ahead.